microsoft/CognitiveServicesLanguageUtilities/CLI Tool/README.md

 # CogSLanguagueUtils

-The Cognitive Services Language Utilities is a CLI tool that provides some core functionalities to make the experience of Cognitive Language Services simpler (mainly Custom Text).
+The Cognitive Services Language Utilities is a CLI tool that provides some core functionalities to make the experience of using some of the Cognitive Language Services simpler (mainly Custom Text).

 ## Installation

-CLUtils is based on dotnet core and an open source fork of Microsoft's [CommandLineUtils](https://github.com/natemcmaster/CommandLineUtils) for command line parsing.
+You can download the executable [here](https://)
-You need to download the executable and add it your PATH environment variable.
+If you would like to use the tool system wide, you can add it to your PATH environment variable.
 Run the tool to check your installation.

     $ clutils